FREQUENTLY ASKED QUESTIONS

-Q: What is a presale?
-How do I participate or get a coupon code / password?
+What is a presale?
+How do I participate or get a promo code / password?

 Our weekly STG eNews frequently lists presales for select shows, but we do not have any information beforehand if that will be the case.
-Please click here to join and automatically receive the most recent edition of eNews.
+Join and automatically receive the most recent edition of eNews!

 The availability of discounts is determined by the individual producers and presenters.
 Discounts, if offered, are not applicable or retroactive to previously sold tickets.

-Click here for information on all shows and subscription options offered in our current season.
+Information on all shows and subscription options offered in our current season can be found here.

-Q: Do you have ‘rush’ tickets for shows at your theatres?
+Do you have ‘rush’ tickets for Broadway shows?

-Each production or show that comes to our theatres is unique and offers different prices and discounts, if any.
-Generally, the only ‘rush’ tickets offered are for students with valid student ID, and are only offered for arts event (not concerts).
+Each production that comes to our theatres is unique and offers different prices and discounts, if any.
+Generally, the only ‘rush’ tickets offered are for students with valid student ID, and are only offered for Broadway events.
 Typically, it is not determined if a student rush discount is available until shortly before the first performance.
-Please feel free to call our information line at 206-682-1414 for more information.
+Please feel free to call our information line at 206.682.1414 for more information.

 The Will Call window opens 90 minutes prior to each show at the Paramount, Moore and Neptune.
 Be sure to bring photo ID, the credit card that was used to purchase the tickets, and your Ticketmaster order number, as any or all of these may be required for ticket pick up.